peterhajas/dotfiles/vim/.vim/bundle/Readme.md

-This is where vim plugins get installed for loading by Pathogen.
+This is where vim plugins get installed for loading by NeoBundle.
 Run dotfiles/update.sh to install.